Find Affordable College Courses

 134 Yearly Graduations

 Thomas Jefferson University comes in at #6 on our list of the most popular colleges offering master's degrees in allied health.
 Each year, around 8,200 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $41,900 per year, while in-state graduate students, on average, pay $22,068 per year.
-During the 2020-2021 academic year, 134 people received their master's degree in allied health from Thomas Jefferson University.
-Of these students, 78% were women and 23% were members of underrepresented racial-ethnic groups.
+The average in-state tuition for full-time undergraduates is $44,400 per year, while in-state graduate students, on average, pay $23,202 per year.
+During the most recent year for which we have data, 134 people received their master's degree in allied health from Thomas Jefferson University.
+Around 30% of these students were from an underrepresented racial-ethnic group, and 81% were women.
+Those who complete their master's degree in allied health at Thomas Jefferson University make a median salary of 111,759.

 #7